Cleo von Adelsheim: Personal life

 On 4 June 2016 von Adelsheim married Franz Albrecht, Hereditary Prince of Oettingen-Oettingen and Oettingen-Spielberg in a civil ceremony performed by Klaus Gramlich, the mayor of Adelsheim.
 On 9 July 2016 they were married in a religious ceremony at St. Jakob Church in Oettingen in Bayern.
 Princess Isabella Gaetani von Lobkowicz and Beatrice Borromeo served as maids of honour.
 The reception was held at Oettingen Castle.
-The wedding had eight hundred guests, including Prince Harry, Duke of Sussex, Prince Max, Duke in Bavaria, and Pierre Casiraghi.
+The wedding had eight hundred guests, including Prince Harry, Prince Max, Duke in Bavaria, and Pierre Casiraghi.

 She and her husband live in Madrid, around the club Puerta de Hierro, where they are neighbours of Prince Christian of Hanover and his wife Alessandra de Osma.
 They also own a finca in Guadalajara.
 On 8 September 2017 the princess gave birth to a daughter, Princess Matilda Galilea.
 On 10 August 2019 she gave birth to a son, Prince Louis-Albrecht.
-In February 2023 Princess Cleo announces that she and her husband are expecting their third child.
+On 1 June 2023 she gave birth to a third child, Princess Milana Olympia.